Skip to content

 3. In the Additional Settings section, select Discovery Settings.

-4. Select Enable Schedule to schedule recurring aggregations.
+4. Select Enable Schedule to schedule recurring discovery aggregations.

-5. Choose how often the aggregation should run:
+5. Choose how often discovery aggregations should run:

 • Daily: choose starting time